Chiari malformation: Types of Chiari malformation

-Other conditions sometimes causally associated with Chiari malformation include hydrocephalus, syringomyelia, spinal curvature, tethered spinal cord syndrome, and connective tissue disorders such as Ehlers-Danlos syndrome and Marfan syndrome.
+Other conditions sometimes causally associated with Chiari malformation include hydrocephalus, syringomyelia, spinal curvature, tethered spinal cord syndrome, and connective tissue disorders such as Ehlers–Danlos syndrome and Marfan syndrome.

 Chiari malformation is the most frequently used term for this set of conditions.
 The use of the term "Arnold–Chiari malformation" has fallen somewhat out of favor over time, although it is used to refer to the type II malformation.
-Current sources use "Chiari malformation" to describe its four specific types, reserving the term "Arnold-Chiari" for type II only.
-Some sources still use "Arnold-Chiari" for all four types.
+Current sources use "Chiari malformation" to describe its four specific types, reserving the term "Arnold–Chiari" for type II only.
+Some sources still use "Arnold–Chiari" for all four types.

+Chiari malformation type 1 emerges during skull and brain development, often without symptoms until late childhood or adulthood.
+In contrast, the pediatric forms include type 2 and type 3, which are present from birth, making them congenital conditions.

-Chiari malformation or Arnold–Chiari malformation should not be confused with Budd-Chiari syndrome, a hepatic condition also named for Hans Chiari.
+Chiari malformation or Arnold–Chiari malformation should not be confused with Budd–Chiari syndrome, a hepatic condition also named for Hans Chiari.

 In Pseudo-Chiari Malformation, leaking of CSF may cause displacement of the cerebellar tonsils and similar symptoms sufficient to be mistaken for a Chiari I malformation.

 Treatment

-While there is no current cure, the treatments for Chiari malformation are surgery and management of symptoms, based on the occurrence of clinical symptoms rather than the radiological findings.
-The presence of a syrinx is known to give specific signs and symptoms that vary from dysesthetic sensations to algo-thermal dissociation to spasticity and paresis.
+While there is no current cure, the treatments for Chiari malformation are surgery and management of symptoms.
+Treatment is directed at the occurrence of clinical symptoms rather than the radiological findings.
+The presence of a syrinx is known to give specific signs and symptoms that vary from dysesthetic sensations to algothermal dissociation to spasticity and paresis.
 These are important indications that decompressive surgery is needed for patients with Chiari Malformation Type II.
-Type II patients have severe brain stem damage and rapidly diminishing neurological response.
+Type II patients have severe brainstem damage and rapidly diminishing neurological response.

 Decompressive surgery involves removing the lamina of the first and sometimes the second or third cervical vertebrae and part of the occipital bone of the skull to relieve pressure.
 The flow of spinal fluid may be augmented by a shunt.
-Since this surgery usually involves the opening of the dura mater and the expansion of the space beneath, a dural graft is usually applied to cover the expanded posterior fossa.
+The surgery may involve the opening of the dura mater to allow decompression of the brain.
+A dural graft may be applied to cover the expanded posterior fossa.
+In those with type I Chiari malformations (especially those with a syrinx), a bone resection with duraplasty (compared to a bone resection without duraplasty) is associated with greater symptom relief and has a higher rate of symptomatic remission, and a lower need for re-operation.
+However, a bone resection with duraplasty was also associated with a higher rate of surgical complications.
+Re-operation may be needed in up to 6.8% of patients, and possible causes of re-operation include incomplete decompression and dural scarring.
+Other complications that are possible in surgical repair of type I Chiari malformations include an aseptic meningitis due to irritation from the dural grafts, which is seen in 32% of cases.
+Rates of aseptic meningitis are lower with dural allografts or autografts as compared to bovine or synthetic grafts.
+Another complication includes a CSF leak, which may occur in up to 21% of people post-operatively.